lakatdev/keszeg3/README.md

 The `cat X Y` instruction concatenates a constant Y string to theee string X. Y is everything written after the space character after the X value, just like previously with paths and constant string prints.

+### Utility functions

+#### Random numbers

+The `random X Y` instruction generates a random integer value less than Y, where Y is either a variable or a constant number.
+The result is placed in the X integer variable.
+The seed of the random generator is set at the beginning of runtime.

 ## Example program
 Below is an example program to determine the maximum value of an array provided by the user using the console.